emzra-public/TextMeWhen/README.md

 ## Tech Stack

-React.js
-Next.js Framework
-Typescript
-TRPC
-Prisma
-Railway
-Tailwind CSS
+React.js, Next.js Framework, Typescript, TRPC, Prisma, Railway, Tailwind CSS

-## Other
+### Other

-Twilio API
-Vercel
+Twilio API, Vercel

+### Team
+Lead Dev: EmalineG

+### From EmalineG:

+Thank you to the Big Dummy Initiative community for your encouragement with this project and allowing me to brainstorm ideas with you.
+A special thanks to Cloud#6969, Prath#9580, lilintech#1668, and kai_11#4616.